will-clarke/wclarke.net/src/posts/2014-07-12--trying-vim.md

 ---
 date: 2014-07-12
-published: true
-tags:
+tags: - vim - editor
-- Vim
-- Editor
 title: Trying Vim
+description: Vim has an infamously steep learning curve.
+It's worth diving in.
+Here's how to start..
 ---

 # Starting Vim